bhqrkxc888-spec/Limitless_web/PERPLEXITY_PORT_GUIDE_PROMPT.md

 6. Do I need cash in [PORT NAME] or can I use card?
 7. Should I book a ship excursion or explore independently?
 8. What is the best thing to do in [PORT NAME] on a cruise day?

+CONDITIONAL questions (pick 2 that are most relevant to this port):

+For BEACH PORTS (Mediterranean, Caribbean, Islands):
-9. Is [PORT NAME] wheelchair accessible / good for limited mobility?
+- Is [PORT NAME] good for swimming / Are the beaches nice?
+- Is [PORT NAME] family-friendly?

+For GATEWAY PORTS (day trip destinations):
-10. Can you do [NEARBY DAY TRIP] from [PORT NAME] on a cruise day?
+- Can you do [NEARBY DAY TRIP] from [PORT NAME] on a cruise day?

-For question 10, choose the most popular day trip from this port (e.g. Pompeii from Naples, Seville from Cadiz, Montserrat from Barcelona).
+- Is [DAY TRIP] worth it from [PORT NAME]?

+For FJORD/NATURE PORTS:
+- What's the best way to see the fjords from [PORT NAME]?
+- Is [PORT NAME] good for hiking / outdoor activities?

+For EXPEDITION/BUCKET LIST PORTS:
+- What wildlife can you see in [PORT NAME]?
+- What's the weather like in [PORT NAME]?

+For ALL PORTS (good universal options):
+- Is [PORT NAME] wheelchair accessible / good for limited mobility?
+- What should I avoid in [PORT NAME]?
+- Is [PORT NAME] good for families with children?

 12. PRACTICAL INFO
 - Best time to visit (1 sentence)